tito-arch/BABC-2/content/posts/unlocking-the-power-of-solana-token-a-must-read-for-investors.md

 ## Solana's Consensus Algorithm.

-Solana uses the Proof of History (PoH) consensus algorithm to secure its network.
+Solana uses the [Proof of History (PoH)](https://medium.com/solana-labs/proof-of-history-a-clock-for-blockchain-cf47a61a9274) consensus algorithm to secure its network.
 Unlike [Proof of Work and Proof of Stake](https://blog.bunnieabc.com/posts/the-great-etherum-merge/#proof-of-work-vs-proof-of-stake), this way of verifying transactions neither requires high computational power nor high stake like 32 ETH in the case of Ethereum.
 It just makes a short statement on the state of the blockchain and sends it to all participating and new nodes (nodes in a blockchain mean computers).

 Traditionally, blockchains compute transactions one at a time to avoid conflicts.
-Unlike the Ethereum Virtual Machine and the EOS Web Assembly (WASM), Solana runs multiple transactions in parallel powered by Sealevel, (the world's first parallel smart contracts run-time)
+Unlike the Ethereum Virtual Machine and the EOS Web Assembly (WASM), Solana runs multiple transactions in parallel powered by [Sealevel — Parallel Processing Thousands of Smart Contracts](https://medium.com/solana-labs/sealevel-parallel-processing-thousands-of-smart-contracts-d814b378192), (the world's first parallel smart contracts run-time)

 ## The State of Solana.